-THAT City Council approve the allocation of \$1,160,000 to the Chinese Society nonprofit organizations (as detailed in Appendix A) to strategically advance the revitalization of these important cultural, social and heritage resources in Vancouver's Chinatown and across the Downtown Eastside; source of funds is the Chinese Society Building matching grant program.
+- A. THAT City Council approve the allocation of \$595,000 to the eight Chinese Society non-profit organisations (first-time applicants as detailed in Appendix A) to strategically advance the revitalisation of these important cultural, social and heritage resources in Vancouver's Chinatown and across the Downtown Eastside; source of funds is the Chinese Society Building Matching Grant Program. - B. THAT City Council approve a second allocation of \$332,500 to the five Chinese Society non-profit organisations (as detailed in Appendix B) contingent on the completion of their previously Council-approved (2014) Chinese Society Buildings Matching Grant project work and submission of final reports; source of funds is the Chinese Society Building Matching Grant Program.